New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- The two teams combine to score 31.9 points per game, 9.6 less than the over/under in this contest.
+- The two teams combine to average 31.9 points per game, 9.6 less than the over/under in this contest.

 - These two squads surrender a combined 57 points per game, 15.5 more than this contest's over/under.

-- Jets games this season feature an average total of 43.9 points, a number 2.4 points higher than Sunday's over/under.
+- The Jets and their opponents have scored an average of 43.9 points per game in 2021, 2.4 more than Sunday's total.

-- The 41.5-point over/under for this game is 4.7 points below the 46.2 points per game average total in Jaguars games this season.
+- In 2021, games involving the Jaguars have averaged a total of 46.2 points, 4.7 more than the set total in this contest.

 Jets stats and trends

+- In New York's 14 games this year, it has four wins against the spread.

-- New York's games this year have hit the over on eight of 14 set point totals (57.1%).
+- New York's games this year have gone over the total in eight out of 14 opportunities (57.1%).

-- When New York scores more than 26.4 points, it is 2-1 against the spread and 2-1 overall.
+- When New York puts up more than 26.4 points, it is 2-1 against the spread and 2-1 overall.

-- When New York churns out more than 351.8 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that New York piles up more than 351.8 yards, the team is 2-3 against the spread and 2-3 overall.

 - This year, the Jets have turned the ball over 26 times, 19 more than the Jaguars' takeaways (7).